waynodiablo/Oystercard/further_javascript/09_finish_single_note_page.md

 #### 3. Load the content for the single note page

 - [ ] Using TDD, update your `note-controller.js` to load content for the single note page.
 The note controller code should listen for `hashchange` events.
-When one happens, if the new browser URL is for a single note page, it should use the `app` element to set the web page content to the HTML for that note.
+When one happens, if the new browser URL is for a single note page, it should change the content of the `app` element to be the HTML for that note.
 - [ ] Go to `http://localhost:8080` in your browser.
 You should be able to click on a note and see the full text of that note.
 There should be no page refresh.

 ### Resources